gb88/BLEOTA/README.md

 ```
 BLEOTAClass BLEOTA;
 ```
 at the beginning of the code.
-The librare has been extended to support [Nimble stack](#9-nimble).
+The library has been extended to support [Nimble stack](#9-nimble).

 ## 1. Services definition